 Our approach recognizes the significance of special education costs in North Carolina, in alignment with the ongoing calls for an equitable school finance system in Leandro.
 This is particularly crucial, as special education costs tend to surpass the per-pupil expenditures observed in general education settings.
 This reality is reflected in our estimate of the Every Child Thrives system in North Carolina.
 Special education costs emerge as a substantial contributor to the overall expenditure, and are essential for creating and maintaining a robust, high-quality educational system that caters to the diverse needs of every student.
 Through our estimates for students in general education, we arrived at approximately \$17,800 for the state's per pupil base cost (i.e., without special education or other additions such as nutrition).
-Using the weights presented by Chambers et al. (2003), we estimate total spending on special education in an Every Child Thrives system would be approximately \$7.1 billion, or about twice current spending on special education in North Carolina.
+Using the weights presented by Chambers et al. (2003), we estimate total spending on special education in an Every Child Thrives system would be approximately \$4.7 billion, or almost five times the current spending on special education in North Carolina (North Carolina State Board of Education & NC DPI, 2024).